|

 These

-plans are extremely competitive, and you'll see people advertising the
+plans continue to be extremely competitive, and you'll see people

 unlimited plan focusing on the fact that it's on Verizon's network.